 The other dependencies on cisternal size $M$ arise from a possible involvement of the mechano-chemistry of fusogens driving some of the transitions.
 The transition rates can depend on compositional properties (e.g., lipid specificity in phase segregated domains) and mechanical properties such as tension or curvature \cite{goud, sens1, sens, dai, stone, bigay, has} of the cisternal membrane, the latter either directly via mechanochemistry or actuated via a chemical pathway~\cite{joseph}.
-For instance, the transition ($|3\rangle \rightarrow |4\rangle$), which involves flattening of budded vesicle is up-regulated by membrane tension (It is worth noting that other rates may also depend on mechnanochemical parameters, for example, in fusion cycle, transition ($|2\rangle \rightarrow |3\rangle$) will be directly proportional to membrane tension as it involves tethering proteins bringing the vesicle closer to the membrane \cite{Alberts2008,loweg} (also, the transition ($|4\rangle \rightarrow |1\rangle$), which involves decoupling of Rab-enzymes from cisternae might be proportional to membrane tension.
-However, it is not considered here).
-Assuming mechanical properties remain constant throughout the cycle, this can be encoded in the rate $k_{34} = k_{34}^0 \, \frac{\gamma}{C_\gamma + \gamma}$, which is the saturation kinetics of the tension $\gamma$ and $C_\gamma$ sets the dynamic range for the varying tension, $ k_{34}^0$ is constant (Fig.\ref{fig:docks}(c)).
+For instance, the transition ($|3\rangle \rightarrow |4\rangle$), which involves flattening of budded vesicle is up-regulated by membrane tension (It is worth noting that other rates may also depend on mechnanochemical parameters.
+For example, in fusion cycle, transition $|2\rangle \rightarrow |3\rangle$ will be directly proportional to membrane tension as it involves tethering proteins bringing the vesicle closer to the membrane \cite{Alberts2008,loweg}.
+Also, the transition $|4\rangle \rightarrow |1\rangle$, which involves decoupling of Rab-enzymes from cisternae might be proportional to membrane tension.
+However, these are not considered here).
+Assuming mechanical properties remain constant throughout the cycle, this can be encoded in the rate $k_{34} = k_{34}^0 \, \frac{2\,\gamma}{C_\gamma + \gamma}$, $k_{34}^0$ is constant, which is the saturation kinetics of the tension $\gamma$ and $C_\gamma$ sets the dynamic range for the varying tension, $ k_{34}^0$ is constant (Fig.\ref{fig:docks}(c)).